jonaprieto/online-atps/README.md

 $ online-atps basic.tptp --atp=online-metis
 ````

-* Only check if a problem states a theorem or not using `--only-check`
+* Check if a problem states a theorem or not using `--only-check`

 ````bash
 $ online-atps basic.tptp --atp=online-metis --only-check